FloFloDht/FloFloDht/README.md

 - 👋 Hi, I’m Florent Dhont
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning GoLand & infrastructure deployment
-- 💻 I’m currently working at Continental Automotive Toulouse
+- 💻 I’m currently working at Aumovio Toulouse

 <!---
 FloFloDht/FloFloDht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.